zeek/zeek/scripts/base/frameworks/analyzer/main.zeek.rst

    :Type: :zeek:type:`function` (tag: :zeek:type:`Analyzer::Tag`) : :zeek:type:`bool`

    Enables an analyzer.
-Once enabled, the analyzer may be used for analysis of future connections as decided by Bro's dynamic protocol detection.
+Once enabled, the analyzer may be used for analysis of future connections as decided by Zeek's dynamic protocol detection.

    :tag: The tag of the analyzer to enable.